What do I do to prepare for admission to the BSN program?

-There are some limited funds available for nursing scholarships; however, students are advised to contact the financial aid office for assistance for a full assessment of available individual options for assistance.
+There are some limited funds available for nursing scholarships.
+Students are advised to contact the financial aid office for assistance for a full assessment of available individual options for assistance.
 In addition, the North Carolina General Assembly offers Forgivable Education Loans for Service.
 Nursing students for all degrees are eligible to apply for this forgivable loan.

 What are my options if I am not selected for admission to the BSN program?

 We encourage applicants to consider re-applying the next year.
 It is advisable to have a back-up plan in case you are not admitted to the program.
 Applicants are encouraged to consider a double major or minor in a social science such as psychology, sociology, or foreign language.
-It is also prudent to take filler classes such as child development, nutrition, healthcare management, or other health related classes.
+It is also prudent to take additional classes such as child development, nutrition, healthcare management, or other health-related classes.

-Students who decide to pursue other options such as a community college ADN nursing program are encouraged to enter our RN-BSN program after graduation.
+Students who decide to pursue other options such as a community college ADN nursing program may consider applying for our RN-BSN online program after graduation.

 What are the clinical courses like?

 Our nursing faculty and academic support personnel strive to arrange varying clinical experiences that will enhance nursing theory and concepts taught in our didactic classes.
-Our BSN program offers these experiences in adult health medical-surgical nursing, community nursing, psychiatric nursing, obstetrics and pediatric nursing, critical care nursing, and emergency room nursing.
+Our BSN program offers these experiences in adult health, community health, mental health, obstetric, pediatric, critical care, and emergency room nursing.
 Students in the BSN program complete a capstone experience in their final semester of the program.

 Will I have to drive to clinical?

-Students are expected to make arrangements for attending the clinical sites assigned to them.
-However, many students organize and manage carpooling if individual transportation is not available.
+Students are expected to make trransportation arrangements for attending the clinical sites assigned to them.
+Students may organize and manage carpooling if individual transportation is not available.

 What is the pass rate at Appalachian State University for the licensing exam?